blakepell/Argus.IO.ReverseFileReader/README.md

 in a way that does not read all of the lines into memory at one time.
 This supports .NET Standard, the full framework as well as the Windows Universal Platform (UWP) apps.

+Although this is geared towards files it will read any Stream line by line in reverse order.

 ## .Net Framework Support

 - .NET Standard 2.0